 * Hunters must arrive in camp one day prior to hunting.
 Your hunting ends around noon on the last day of the hunt.
 We pack up camp and head 4 hours back to the airport hotels.
-So, flying hunters that are getting a free ride should get a flight into Tucson the evening prior to meeting us (two days before hunting), get a hotel room and we will pickup early the next morning for a ride to camp.
+So, flying hunters that are getting a free ride should get a flight into Tucson the evening prior to meeting us (two days before hunting), get a hotel room and we will pickup early the next morning for a free ride to camp.
 Flights should depart the morning after the hunt.

 Latest Bull Elk Photos

 This early Muzzleloader Season bull elk was shot in his bed at 100 yards.

 Anthony Ransom shot this giant Arizona bull elk with a scoped handgun at 246 yards during the firearms late season.
 Freaky long sword points!